 For both ladies and men, the two best ranked and one randomly selected Skater in each distance, including Mass Start, shall be tested.
 For the 500 m distance, selection will occur from the overall ranking after the second race.
-The same Skater will be tested only once on the same day with the exception of necessary Testing for the setting of a world record.
-(See Article B.4.7. above).
+The same Skater will be tested only once on the same day with the exception of necessary Testing for the setting of a world record. (see Article B.4.7. above).
 If the randomly selected Skater is competing in two different distances on the same day, the procedures regarding random selections referred to in Article B.4.8 will apply.
 If the winner of a race is competing in a second distance on the same day she/he will be treated according to Article B.4.7.

-B.7.6 ISU Senior World Cup Competitions
+B.7.6 Senior World Cup Competitions

 On each day of competition for both ladies and men, for each distance, including Mass Start, two randomly selected Skaters shall be tested.
 In competitions where there are Divisions A and B, one randomly selected Skater from Division A and one randomly selected Skater from Division B will be tested.
-If the same distance (eg: 500, 1000, or 1500 m) is skated twice during the same World Cup Competition, but on different days, each day one randomly selected Skater from Division A and, if applicable, one randomly selected Skater from Division B will be tested.
+If the same distance (eg: 500, 1000, or 1500 m) is skated twice during the same event but on different days, each day one randomly selected Skater from Division A and, if applicable, one randomly selected Skater from Division B will be tested.
 The same Skater selected on this random basis will be tested only once on the same day.
-However if this same Skater subsequently sets a world record, she/he will be notified of further Testing based on the world record time and not on random selection, in accordance with Article B.4.7.
+However if this same Skater subsequently sets a world record she/he will be notified of further Testing based on the world record time and not on random selection, in accordance with Article B.4.7.
 In this case an additional randomly selected Skater will be tested.

-B.7.7 ISU Junior World Cup Competitions
+B.7.7 Junior World Cup Competitions

-On each day of competition for both ladies and men, for each distance, including Mass Start, one randomly selected Skater shall be tested.
-If the same distance (eg: 500, 1000, or 1500 m) is skated twice during the same World Cup Competition but on different days, each day one randomly selected Skater will be tested.
+On each day of competition for both ladies and men, for each distance, including Mass Start, Team Pursuit and Team Sprint one randomly selected Skater shall be tested.
+If the same distance (eg: 500, 1000, or 1500 m) is skated twice during the same event but on different days, each day one randomly selected Skater will be tested.
 The same Skater selected on this random basis will be tested only once on the same day.
 However if this same Skater subsequently sets a world record she/he will be notified of further Testing based on the world record time and not on random selection, in accordance with Article B.4.7.
 In this case an additional randomly selected Skater will be tested.

-B.7.8 ISU World Junior Championships
+B.7.8 World Junior Championships

-For both ladies and men, the best ranked and one randomly selected Skater in each distance shall be tested.
-In addition, for the allround competition the first ranked skater overall after the second day shall be tested.
-If the first ranked skater has already been selected for testing that day, the second ranked skater shall be tested instead and so on.
+- First Day For both ladies and men, one randomly selected Skater in each distance shall be tested, except for the 1500m ladies where the best ranked and one randomly selected Skater shall be tested. - Second Day For both ladies and men, the best ranked and one randomly selected Skater in each distance shall be tested.
+For the allround competition the first ranked skater in the allround competition shall be tested.
+If the first ranked skater has already been selected for testing that day, the second ranked skater shall be tested instead. - Third Day For both ladies and men, the winner and one randomly selected Skater in each distance shall be tested.
+In the team pursuit competition one randomly selected Skater from the first placed team shall be tested.